wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/fluentd-splunk.md

 </match>
 ```

-More detailed description of configuration files is available in the [official Fluentd documentation](https://docs.fluentd.org/configuration/config-file).
+A more detailed description of configuration files is available in the [official Fluentd documentation](https://docs.fluentd.org/configuration/config-file).

 !!! info "Testing Fluentd configuration"
     To check that Fluentd logs are created and forwarded to Splunk, the PUT or POST request can be sent to Fluentd.